CesarDGN95/CesarDGN95/README.md

 - 👋 Hi, I’m @CesarDGN95 or Gin-Sama69 on WZ ;)
 - 👀 I’m interested in ...
-Backend with Go, frontend with React Js and Cloud Technologies
+Backend with ASP.NET, Microservices with Go, frontend with React Js and Cloud Technologies
 - 🌱 I’m currently learning ...
 Go, Reac JS, ASP.NET
 - 💞️ I’m looking to collaborate on ...
 Open Source Community 🧡
 - 📫 How to reach me ... davidnarro@gmail.com